 With freedom and access to information comes great responsibility.
 Many are looking to throw freedoms away for short term political benefits or status games.
 We need to find and rebuild trust for the information age – and the way to do this is via open-source transparency, cryptography, and decentralizing networks.

 With this endless stream of social data comes massive complexity, especially in sociopolitical realms where narratives and perspectives collide.
 These platforms are now used to shape sentiment, election cycles, and news cycles.
 This is largely why we see the increasing moderation issues, censorship, and tensions today.
 More access has opened up more heterodox perspectives and has brought more ideas to the table.
-We believe more speech is better but now that this great unlocking of information seems to threaten the established status quo, social platforms have been pressured to throttle, censor, and ban thousands of people over the last few years purely based on politics and ideas – even a sitting president (which other leaders around the world condemned).
-Social media companies, or any company for that matter, should not become arbiters of truth, especially at the behest of political interests.
+We believe more speech is better but unfortunately now that this great unlocking of information seems to threaten the established status quo, social platforms have been pressured to throttle, censor, and ban thousands of people over the last few years purely based on politics and ideas – even a sitting president (which other leaders around the world condemned).
+Social media companies, or any company for that matter, should not become arbiters of truth, especially at the behest of political interests and "fact checkers" who are often blatantly subjective.
 A level of moderation is of course required for illegal content, but when big tech companies are simultaneously carrying out these decisions based on political pressures, are we really in a free market anymore?
 Where do we draw the line?

 Additionally, we saw the conservative social app Parler simultaneously deplatformed from all their tech providers and the mobile app stores.
 We are not particularly fans of the site, but what's odd about this is big tech firms held Parler accountable for the content on their social network as if they did not have Section 230 protection, yet 'big social' reaps the benefits of Section 230 immunity and don't hold themselves to the same standards.
 Facebook and its Messenger currently account for a large number of child abuse reports and specifically 94% of all cases reported by tech companies.
 Should the app stores and cloud providers all simultaneously deplatform Facebook and hold them accountable?
 This is one of many examples of a double standard and there is just no consistency in this area right now.
 This also isn't a "Left-Right" issue, it's about not allowing any central authority to gain too much power.
 This is something that can and will impact both sides of the political spectrum.